pgerke/homebridge-freeathome-local-api/README.md

 - Based on the local API provided by the System Access Point running firmware version >2.6.0
 - 100% covered by automated unit tests

-# Supported accessories
+## Supported accessories

+I'll add further accessories over time, but feel free to request your favorite accessory type in a [GitHub issue](https://github.com/pgerke/homebridge-freeathome-local-api/issues).

+### Official Support

+The accessories listed below are well tested with automated unit tests as well as functional and stability tests on real hardware.
+To the best of my knowledge the accessories are behaving as they should be.

 - Switch actuators: Binary switches, outlets, simple (on/off) lights
 - Dimmable Lights
 - Thermostats
 - The automatic door opener (which will be displayed as a switch)

-I'll add further accessories over time, but feel free to request your favorite accessory type in a [GitHub issue](https://github.com/pgerke/homebridge-freeathome-local-api/issues).
+### Experimental Support

+Some more accessories are supported experimentally.
+The experimental accessories are implemented according to the BUSCH-JAEGER specification and fully unit tested, but I don't own the hardware, so I cannot perform in-situ tests for functionality, user experience and stability.
+If you own one or more of the devices listed below and want to help me support those accessories, please create a [GitHub issue](https://github.com/pgerke/homebridge-freeathome-local-api/issues) or reach out to me via [email](mailto:info@philipgerke.com).

+- Smoke Detector

 ## Requirements